Shaun Wright-Phillips: Early life

 Shaun Cameron Wright-Phillips was born on 25 October 1981 in Greenwich, Greater London.
-He is the son of former England international Ian Wright, who adopted him at the age of three.
+He is the adopted son of former England international Ian Wright.
+Wright adopted the son of then-girlfriend Sharon Phillips, when Shaun was three years old.
 His younger brother, Bradley Wright-Phillips, is also a professional footballer and the all-time top scorer for the New York Red Bulls.
 Wright-Phillips grew up in Brockley and attended Haberdashers' Aske's Hatcham College in New Cross Gate.
 Wright-Phillips is of Trinidadian and Grenadian descent.

 Club career

 Manchester City

 Wright-Phillips was released by Nottingham Forest aged 17 and Manchester City took him to Maine Road.
 He made his first-team debut as a substitute in the second leg of a League Cup match against Burnley, replacing Terry Cooke.
 His league debut came two months later at Port Vale.
 Brought on as substitute striker, he helped his team turn a 1–0 deficit into a 2–1 win.
 His shot resulted in the first Manchester City goal, which Wright-Phillips attempted to claim, though the strike was later credited as an own goal instead.
 He then started the next two matches in place of Paul Dickov, who was absent through injury.
 Once Dickov recovered, Wright-Phillips returned to the reserves, making only one further first team appearance that season.
-City finished second in the First Division, resulting in promotion to the Premier League for the 2000–01 season.

 Wright-Phillips featured more regularly than the previous season but was still not fully established in the first team, making 12 starts and seven substitute appearances playing in a variety of attacking positions.
 Manchester City's stay in the Premier League was brief; at the end of the season they were relegated.

 Under Keegan, Wright-Phillips firmly established himself in the first team, not as a forward, but as a wing-back.
 Keegan was known for playing attacking football, and decided to use the attacking Wright-Phillips in a traditionally defensive position due to his mobility and dribbling ability.
 From 2000 to 2003, Wright-Phillips won Manchester City's Young Player of the Year award four times in succession, surpassing Steve Kinsey's record of three times.

 On 17 November 2004, he became one of the main targets of racist chants from sections of the Spanish crowd at an international friendly between England and Spain in Madrid.
-However, he brushed that aside with his performance in his next Manchester City appearance at Portsmouth, saying to reporters after the match, "I just let the football do the talking".
-He also has a similar response regarding his father, saying in an interview with manchesteronline.co.uk: "The press brought up my adopted father's name.
+His response to comments regarding his success being paved by his father, saying in an interview with manchesteronline.co.uk: "The press brought up my adopted father's name.
 They relate to his name and that is fine by me – it comes with the name, but I will be my own man.
-I have made my own path and started to take my own steps.".
+I have made my own path and started to take my own steps."
 His son is also going through City's youth ranks at the moment.